crate/crate-tutorials/docs/install.rst

 ---------------------

-When using the package-based setup flavor for :ref:`install-deb` or :ref:`install-rpm`, the CrateDB startup script uses :ref:`reference:conf-env` from the ``/etc/default/crate`` file.
+When using the package-based setup flavor for :ref:`install-deb` or :ref:`install-rpm`, the CrateDB startup script uses :ref:`crate-reference:conf-env` from the ``/etc/default/crate`` file.
 When using the :ref:`install-adhoc` setup, the environment variables will be set by ``bin/crate{.sh,.bat}``.